Investing Investing Basics

 pikselstock/Adobe creative young woman working on laptop in her studio

-An important part of sound money management is talking the talk.
-When you know the lingo, you can read contracts with a keener eye.
-You can communicate more effectively with lenders, advisers, and accountants.
-You can ask smart questions and get better answers.
+An important part of protecting your finances is talking the talk.
+You can communicate more effectively with lenders, advisers, and accountants by asking smart questions and getting better answers.

 4.4